Azahar: Interfaith Relations in Spain (711-1492 CE)

 HST/HUM/MES 400.1 (3 credits)

 The popular, long-running Azahar seminar retraces the splendor of Islamic culture and the drive of Hispanic national reunification.
-You will learn about the Islamic influence on the rich traditions of the Iberian Peninsula, including the establishment of the Umayyad Caliphate in Cordoba and the Nassrid Emirate in Granada.
-Muslim, Jewish, and Christian coexistence and tolerance helped produce such cultural and social monuments (that you will visit on this seminar) as the Great Mosque of Cordoba, the Cathedral of Toledo, the Giralda of Sevilla, and the Alhambra in Granada.
+You will learn about the Islamic influence on the rich traditions of the Iberian Peninsula, including the establishment of the Umayyad Caliphate in Córdoba and the Nassrid Emirate in Granada.
+Muslim, Jewish, and Christian coexistence and tolerance helped produce such cultural and social monuments (that you will visit on this seminar) as the Great Mosque of Córdoba, the Cathedral of Toledo, and the Alhambra in Granada (subject to change per travel restrictions).
 This 3-credit course is taught in English.

 NOTE: The seminar schedule, itinerary, and procedures are subject to change without notice.

 The seminar is led by Prof. Antonel Jepure.